Dynamic behavior for a gradient algorithm with energy and momentum: Convergence of trajectories

-It is interesting to consider what would be the weakest general condition on $f$ that would ensure single limit-point convergence for $\theta(t)$.
-In general, this question is rather difficult to answer, however, we are able to identify a larger class of functions than that covered by the PL condition.
-We recall that since the pioneering work of \L ojasiewicz on real-analytic functions \cite{Lo63, Lo84}, what is essential for ensuring convergence of $\theta(t)$ with $\dot \theta=-\nabla f(\theta)$, is the geometric property of $f$.
-This can also be seen from a counterexample due to Palis and De Melo \cite[p.14]{PM82}, $C^\infty$ is not sufficient to guarantee single limit-point convergence.
-These results illustrate the importance of gradient vector fields of functions satisfying the \L ojasiewicz inequality, which asserts that for a real-analytic function and a critical point $a$ there exists $\alpha \in (0, 1)$ such that the function $|f-f (a)|^{1-\alpha} |\nabla f|^{-1}$ remains bounded away from $0$ around $a$.
-Such gradient inequality has been extended by Kurdyka \cite{Ku98} to $C^1$ functions whose graphs belong to an o-minimal structure, and by Bolte et al. \cite{BDL07, BDL09} to a large class of nonsmooth subanalytic functions.
-This gradient inequality or its generalization with a desingularizing function is also called the Kurdyka-\L ojasiewicz inequality.
-In the optimization literature, the KL inequality has emerged as a powerful tool to characterize the convergence properties of iterative algorithms; see, e.g. \cite{AMA05, AB09, BST14, FGP15, GRV17}.
+It is interesting to explore the minimal general condition on $f$ that would ensure the convergence for $\theta(t)$ towards a single limit-point.
+In general, addressing this question poses significant challenges.
+However, we can identify a larger class of functions beyond those covered by the PL condition.
+It is important to note that, following \L ojasiewicz's groundbreaking work on real-analytic functions \cite{Lo63, Lo84}, the key factor ensuring convergence of $\theta(t)$ with $\dot \theta=-\nabla f(\theta)$ lies in the geometric properties of $f$.
+This is exemplified by a counterexample presented by Palis and De Melo \cite[p.14]{PM82}, highlighting that $C^\infty$ smoothness is insufficient to guarantee single limit-point convergence.
+These findings illustrate the importance of gradient vector fields of functions satisfying the \L ojasiewicz inequality.
+The \L ojasiewicz inequality asserts that for a real-analytic function and a critical point $a$ there exists $\alpha \in (0, 1)$ such that the function $|f-f (a)|^{1-\alpha} |\nabla f|^{-1}$ remains bounded away from $0$ around $a$.
+Such gradient inequality has been extended by Kurdyka \cite{Ku98} to $C^1$ functions whose graphs belong to an o-minimal structure, and Bolte et al. \cite{BDL07, BDL09} extended it to a broad class of nonsmooth subanalytic functions.
+This gradient inequality, or its generalization with a desingularizing function, is known as the Kurdyka-\L ojasiewicz inequality.
+In the optimization literature, the KL inequality has proven to be a powerful tool for characterizing the convergence properties of iterative algorithms; refer to, for instance, \cite{AMA05, AB09, BST14, FGP15, GRV17}.

-For system (\ref{sgdemode}), we show the \L ojasiewicz inequality suffices to ensure the convergence of $\theta(t)$.
-We further derive convergence rates of $\theta(t)$ for different values of $\alpha$.
+For the system (\ref{sgdemode}), we show that the \L ojasiewicz inequality is sufficient to ensure the convergence of $\theta(t)$.
+Additionally, we provide convergence rates for $\theta(t)$ under different values of $\alpha$.

 \begin{definition}[\L ojasiewicz inequality] For a differentiable function $f:\R^n \to\R$ with ${\rm argmin}f \neq\emptyset $, we say $f$ satisfies the \L ojasiewicz inequality if there exists $\sigma>0$, $c>0$, and $\alpha\in (0, 1)$, such that the following inequality holds for any $a\in {\rm argmin}f$: